Previous dayApril 13, 2026Next day

 10.0 km---✓ ReviewedUSGS →

-This magnitude 2.9 event was detected 231 km WSW of Pistol River, Oregon on April 13, 2026, with origin time 22:57 UTC.
-The hypocenter lay at 10.0 km, placing this in the shallow crustal category.
+April 13, 2026 brought a magnitude 2.9 earthquake 231 km WSW of Pistol River, Oregon, logged at 22:57 UTC.
+This was a shallow crustal earthquake, focused at 10.0 km depth.
 Coordinates: 41.745°, -127.098°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.9 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-13